-- (1) end of axle shaft(2) surface of fork leg - (3) front fork spacers
+- (6) end of axle shaft (7) surface of fork leg - (8) front fork spacers

-- 5. Temporarily tighten the axle pinch bolts on the left fork leg until lightly seated. - 6.
-Fit the brake disc carefully between the brake pads to avoid damaging the pads. - 7.
-Make sure that the front fork spacers (3) are installed into the caliper bracket properly. - 8.
-Install the caliper fixing bolts and tighten to the specified torque: 33 lbf·ft (45 N·m, 4.6 kgf·m) - Operate the front brake and pump the fork several times.
+- Tighten the axle pinch bolts on the left fork leg to the specified torque: 16 lbf·ft (22 N·m, 2.2 kgf·m) - Tighten the front axle bolt to the specified torque: Ibf·ft (79 N·m, 8.0 kgf·m) - 5.
+Make sure that the front fork spacers (8) are installed into the caliper bracket properly. - 6.
+Install the right and left brake caliper onto the fork leg.

+To avoid damaging the brake pads, carefully fits the brake disc (9) between the pads. - Install the caliper fixing bolts and tighten to the specified torque: 33 lbf·ft (45 N·m, 4.6 kgf·m)

+- 8. Operate the front brake and pump the fork several times.
 Check for free wheel rotation after the brake is released.
-Recheck the wheel if the brake drags or the wheel does not rotate freely.

-- 10. Measure the clearance (4) between the brake disc (5) and the caliper body (6) on each side with a 0.028 in (0.7 mm) feeler gauge (7). - If the feeler gauge inserts easily, remove it and tighten the left axle pinch bolts to the specified torque: 16 lbf·ft (22 N·m, 2.2 kgf·m) - If the feeler gauge cannot be inserted easily, loosen the left axle pinch bolts and pull the left fork outward or push inward to adjust the clearance.
-Then tighten the axle pinch bolts to the specified torque.
+Recheck the wheel if the brake drags or the wheel does not rotate freely. - 9.
+If the clearances between each surface of the brake disc and the brake caliper body (10) (not brake pads) are symmetrical, follow next step.
+If the clearances are not symmetrical, loosen the left axle pinch bolts and pull the left fork outward or push inward to adjust the clearance.
+Then follow the next step. - Tighten the axle pinch bolts on the right fork leg to the specified torque: 16 lbf·ft (22 N·m, 2.2 kgf·m)

-Failure to provide adequate disc-tocaliper body clearance may damage the brake discs and impair braking efficiency.

-11. After installing the wheel, apply the brakes several times, then recheck both discs for caliper body to disc clearance.
-Do not operate the motorcycle without adequate clearance.
+Visually check that the clearances between each surface of the brake disc and the brake caliper body (not brake pads) are symmetrical.

+(9) brake disc (10) brake caliper body